 Get the strong arm

-Taxicab accidents happen for the same reasons as regular auto accidents including aggressive driving, traffic law violations such as running red lights, road rage, fatigued drivers, drunk driving, talking on the phone while driving and texting while driving.
+Taxicab accidents happen for the same reasons as regular auto accidents including aggressive driving, traffic law violations such as running red lights, road rage, fatigued driving, drunk driving, talking on the phone while driving, and texting while driving.